fbomb111/full-stack-ml-ops/README.md

 Train it by running `make train`

-Your output will be at `opt/ml/model`
+Your output will be in `opt/ml/model`

 ### Local Inference